nicc777/docker-rrdtool/README.md

 You can then start the `rrdcached` daemon manually with:

 	$ rrdcached -l 0.0.0.0:5000 -z 2 -f 3600 -p /rrd_tmp/rrdcached.pid -t 8 -j /rrd_journal -g -b /rrd_data

+### Examples

+The following examples illustrate how to create an RRD database for 2 random number generators that will store a value every 20 seconds while keeping the data for 1 year.
+The database is less then 50MiB in size, which is actually impressive taken into account the fast number of data that will be stored.

+#### Creating the database

+The following is an example CREATE command - first the CLI method:

+	$ rrdtool create random_number.rrd --step 30 DS:generator1:GAUGE:60:0:100 DS:generator2:GAUGE:60:0:100 RRA:MIN:0.5:1:1051200 RRA:MAX:0.5:1:1051200 RRA:AVERAGE:0.5:1:1051200

+And now the protocol version (enter this into your Telnet session):

+	CREATE random_number.rrd -s 30 -O DS:generator1:GAUGE:60:0:100 DS:generator2:GAUGE:60:0:100 RRA:MIN:0.5:1:1051200 RRA:MAX:0.5:1:1051200 RRA:AVERAGE:0.5:1:1051200

+#### Random number generator

+You can use the following bash one liner to add data every 20 seconds in an infinite loop:

+	$ while true; do (sleep 1; echo "UPDATE random_number.rrd "`date +%s`":"`echo $((0 + RANDOM % 100))`":"`echo $((0 + RANDOM % 100))`; sleep 1 ; echo QUIT) | telnet 127.0.0.1 5000; sleep 20; done

 ## Next steps